 The French economy minister, Arnaud Montebourg, said the government would intervene in the deal if it felt the American company was in some way going to take away France's "symbol of industrial freedom."

-(SI), a German electronics and engineering company, that also expressed interest in Alstom, GE felt pressured to adjust its deal and make it more appealing to the French, NASDAQ.com reports.
+With the government's threat to block the deal and its support of Siemens AG (SI), a German electronics and engineering company, that also expressed interest in Alstom, GE felt pressured to adjust its deal and make it more appealing to the French, NASDAQ.com reports.

 Must Read: Warren Buffett's 10 Favorite Growth Stocks